solaranamnesis/joseph-daniel-guigniaut/la-venus-de-paphos/full-text-english.md

 The richest lustre makes her purple bright;
 And she to-morrow weds; the sporting gale
 Unties her zone, she bursts the verdant veil;
 Thro' all her sweets the rifling lover flies,
 And as he breathes, her glowing fires arise.
-&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;"Let those love now, who never lov'd before; "Let those who always lov'd, now love the more."
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;"Let those love now, who never lov'd before;
+"Let those who always lov'd, now love the more."
-&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Now fair Dione to the myrtle grove Sends the gay nymphs, and sends her tender Love.
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Now fair Dione to the myrtle grove
+Sends the gay nymphs, and sends her tender Love.
 And shall they venture? is it safe to go?
 While nymphs have hearts, and Cupid wears a bow?
 Yes, safely venture, 'tis his mother's will;
 He walks unarm'd, and undesigning ill,
 His torch extinct, his quiver useless hung,
 His arrows idle, and his bow unstrung.
 And yet, ye Nymphs, beware, his eves have charms,
 And Love that's naked, still is Love in arms.
-&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;'"Let those love now, who never lov'd before; "Let those who always lov'd, now love the more."
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;'"Let those love now, who never lov'd before;
+"Let those who always lov'd, now love the more."
-&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;From Venus' bow'r to Delia's lodge repairs A virgin train compleat with modest airs:
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;From Venus' bow'r to Delia's lodge repairs
+A virgin train compleat with modest airs:
 'Chaste Delia! grant our suit! or shun the wood,
 'Nor stain this sacred lawn with savage blood.
 'Venus, O Delia! if she cou'd persuade,
 'Wou'd ask thy presence, might she ask a maid.'
 Here chearful quires for three auspicious nights
 With songs prolong the pleasurable rites:
 Here crouds in measures lightly-decent rove;
 Or seek by pairs the covert of the grove,
 Where meeting greens for arbours arch above,
 And mingling flowrets strow the scenes of love.

-Here dancing Ceres shakes her golden sheaves :
+Here dancing Ceres shakes her golden sheaves:

-Here Bacchus revels, deckt with viny leaves :
+Here Bacchus revels, deckt with viny leaves:
 Here wit's enchanting God in laurel crown'd
 Wakes all the ravish'd Hours with silver sound.

-Ye tields, ye forests, own Dione's reign,
+Ye fields, ye forests, own Dione's reign,
 And Delia, huntress Delia, shun the plain

-'* Let those love now, who never lov'd before ;
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;"Let those love now, who never lov'd before;
-'' Let those who always lov'd, now love the more.”
+"Let those who always lov'd, now love the more."
-Gay with the bloom of all her opening year,
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Gay with the bloom of all her opening year,

-The Queen at Hybla bids her throne appear ;
+The Queen at Hybla bids her throne appear;
 And there presides; and there the fav'rite band
 (Her smiling Graces) share the great command,
 Now beauteous Hybla! dress thy flow'ry beds

-With all the pride the lavish season sheds ;
+With all the pride the lavish season sheds;
 Now all thy colours, all thy fragrance yield,
 And rival Enna's aromatic field.
 To till the presence of the gentle court
 From ev'ry quarter rural Nymphs resort,
 From woods, from mountains, from their humble vales,
 From waters curling with the wanton gales.
 Pleas'd with the joyful train, the laughing Queen
 In circles seats them round the bank of green;

-And ' lovely girls, (she whispers) guard your hearts;
+And 'lovely girls, (she whispers) guard your hearts;

-' My boy, tho' stript of arms, abounds in arts.
+'My boy, tho' stript of arms, abounds in arts.
-'* Let those love now, who never lov'd before ;
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;"Let those love now, who never lov'd before;
-Let those who always lov'd now love the more.”
+Let those who always lov'd now love the more."
-Let tender grass in shaded alleys spread,
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Let tender grass in shaded alleys spread,
 Let early flow'rs erect their painted head.
 To-morrow's glory be to-morrow seen,
 That day, old Ether wedded Earth in green.
 The Vernal Father bid the Spring appear,
 In clouds he coupled to produce the year,
 The sap descending o'er her bosom ran,
 And all the various sorts of soul began.
 By wheels unknown to sight, by secret veins
 Distilling life, the fruitful Goddess reigns,
 Through all the lovely realms of native day,

-Through all the circled land, and circling sea ;
+Through all the circled land, and circling sea;
 With fertil seed she fill'd the pervious earth,

-And ever fix'd the mystic ways of birth.'—pp. 30—36,
+And ever fix'd the mystic ways of birth.' --- pp. 30—36.

 The light in which the goddess appeared to those among the Pagans, who were disposed to give a physical interpretation of